sagemath/trac_to_gh/Issue 8579.md

 CC:  sage-combinat @roed314

+Keywords: categories, magma

 This patch adds the categories Magmas() and AdditiveMagmas() (sets with a plain binary operation * or +).

 It factors out some of the code previously in Semigroups / CommutativeAdditiveSemigroups.

+This is used by the updated #7555 to make it more general.

+Depends trivially on #7880.

 Issue created by migration from https://trac.sagemath.org/ticket/8579